ggerganov/ggml/docs/gguf.md

     bool bool_;
     gguf_string_t string;
     struct {
+        // Number of elements, not bytes
         uint32_t len;
-        gguf_metadata_value_type type;
+        // Any value type is valid, including arrays. gguf_metadata_value_type type;
+        // The array of values.
         gguf_metadata_value_t array[len];
     } array;
 };

 struct gguf_metadata_kv_t {
-    /// A standard GGUF string, with the following caveats:
+    // A standard GGUF string, with the following caveats:
-    /// - It must be a valid ASCII string.
+    // - It must be a valid ASCII string.
-    /// - It must be a hierarchical key, where each segment is `lower_snake_case` and separated by a `.`.
+    // - It must be a hierarchical key, where each segment is `lower_snake_case` and separated by a `.`.
-    /// - It must be at most 2^16-1 bytes long.
+    // - It must be at most 2^16-1 bytes long.
-    /// Any keys that do not follow these rules are invalid. gguf_string_t key;
+    // Any keys that do not follow these rules are invalid. gguf_string_t key;

-    /// The length of the value, in bytes uint32_t value_len;
+    // The length of the value, in bytes uint32_t value_len;
-    /// The type of the value.
+    // The type of the value.
-    /// Must be one of the `gguf_metadata_value_type` values. gguf_metadata_value_type value_type;
+    // Must be one of the `gguf_metadata_value_type` values. gguf_metadata_value_type value_type;
-    /// The value.
+    // The value.
     gguf_metadata_value_t value;
 };